 Now let’s go and actually look at the code.

 See how explicit waits solve of all the problems their implicit waits fail to solve and then I’ll also show you the problems that Selenium, a new version of Selenium has caused us.

-In the next tutorial, we will talk about explicit waits.
+In the next tutorial, we will talk about the 2 types of explicit waits.